-Paytrail payment REST interface can be used to create a payment with a server-to-server request and thus limits usage less than the form interface.
+Paytrail REST interface can be used to create a payment with a server-to-server request and thus limits usage compared to the form interface.
 With the REST interface, the payment is created in advance by sending payment data as an XML or JSON message over HTTPS.
 Service returns the response message in the corresponding format.

 We offer a PHP package for creating payments with the REST interface easily.
 You can import the package to your project with Composer like so:

 If you encounter any problems using the package, please report them to us in GitHub.
 You can also participate in the package development by submitting us pull requests.